Sweet William 'Indian Carpet' Seeds

 📅 Sowing & Flowering Calendar

-Sow in summer for flowers the following year.
+Sow in summer for a colourful carpet from May to July the following year.

 | Month | J | F | M | A | M | J | J | A | S | O | N | D |